Active Sampling for MRI-based Sequential Decision Making: Methodology

 \subsection{Undersampled \textit{k}-Space Classification Networks}

-To perform direct prediction with undersampled $k$-space data, we pre-train a disease classifier $f_{d}$ with undersampled data and ground truth label $g_{d}$.
+To perform prediction with undersampled $k$-space data, we pre-train a disease classifier $f_{d}$ with the undersampled representation derived from undersampled $k$-space data and ground truth label $g_{d}$.
 For the severity classifier $f_{s}$, we fine-tune the disease classifier with only diseased data and the associated severity labels $g_{s}$.
 For severity quantification, fine-tuning prevents potential overfitting caused by data scarcity and reuses the knowledge learned by the disease classifier.
 These pre-trained classifiers act as the reward model in the training process of the active sampler.
 They also function as a feature extractor, providing complex and informative feature maps $m_t$ per sampling step as part of the internal state.